ionos-enterprise/ionos-enterprise-cli/README.md

 --discScsiHotPlug             Volume is capable of SCSI drive hot plug (no reboot required) --discScsiHotUnplug           Volume is capable of SCSI drive hot unplug (no reboot required) --ip [env]                    IPv4 address of the load balancer.
---dhcp                        Indicates if the load balancer will reserve an IP using DHCP.
+--dhcp [evn]                  Indicates if the load balancer will reserve an IP using DHCP.
 --serverid [env]              Server id
 --lan [env]                   The LAN ID the NIC will sit on.
 If the LAN ID does not exist it will be created.
---public                      Boolean indicating if the LAN faces the public Internet or not.
+--public [evn]                Boolean indicating if the LAN faces the public Internet or not.
 --json                        Print results as JSON string -f, --force                   Forces execution
 ```